-Bolivia Travel Advisories Updated by the USA, Canada, and UK
+Bolivia Travel Advisories From Canada, the UK & USA

 US State Department alerts visitors to ongoing unrest in the Plurinational State of Bolivia